misterbisson/cb-cloud-benchmark/README.md

 - On [Joyent Triton](https://www.joyent.com/) in Docker containers: See [clustered-couchbase-in-containers](https://github.com/misterbisson/clustered-couchbase-in-containers) repo.
 - On [Joyent Triton](https://www.joyent.com/) in an infrastructure container: documentation to be developed.
-- As a generic Docker container `docker run -e $COUCHBASE_HOST -it misterbisson/couchbase-cloud-benchmark`.
+- As a generic Docker container `docker run -it -e "COUCHBASE_HOST=192.168.130.55" misterbisson/couchbase-cloud-benchmark`.

 ## Building